Group Leader

 Jude Edwards: Lab Technician Alumna

-University of California, Berkeley Molecular Environmental Biology B.S. with Honors
+B.S., University of California, Berkeley (Molecular Environmental Biology with Honors)

 Radhika Mehta: Postdoctoral Scholar Alumna

-BSc (Chemistry) St. Stephen’s College, University of Delhi
+B.S., St. Stephen’s College, University of Delhi (Chemistry)

 My research interests broadly include studying metals in biology- especially the interplay between the labile and metalloprotein-bound metal pools.
 In my postdoctoral research, I am studying the copper transcription factor, copper response regulator-1 (CRR1), responsible for controlling copper sensing and nutrition in Chlamydomonas reinhardtii.
 More specifically, I am employing molecular biology and genetics tools to delineate steps between copper sensing and CRR1 degradation.